TKA is still accepting applications for select grades. However, the window for accepting applications from international students has now closed.

 Your child’s spiritual growth is our top priority.
 Not all students who come to The King’s Academy are believers in Christ.
 We seek students who have teachable hearts and coachable spirits.
 Relational ministry is the gateway through which God can work in a student’s life.
 Students who have been grounded in the truth of God’s Word day after day during their formative years are better-equipped to handle discrepant ideas upon graduation.

 The King’s Academy tests all applicants to be sure students are performing at grade level or higher in order to handle the college prep level and pace of instruction.
 Once in high school, students who have demonstrated capability may select from 13 Honors and 18 Advanced Placement (AP) courses for further academic challenge.

 Within TKA's curriculum, there is strong emphasis on skill building and technology integration, in addition to content comprehension, so that students graduate equipped for college and work in the 21st century.
 They will learn and practice organization and study skills, critical thinking skills, effective oral and written communication skills, collaboration and teamwork skills, and much more.
 View our curriculum and course catalog to read more specific information about the academic program.

 TKA's 6th grade program is very special and a cornerstone of The King’s Academy experience.
 This is the beginning of what we hope are seven cumulative years of relationship building among classmates and with the staff.
 Our students often speak lovingly, and longingly, of their 6th grade year.
 What makes it so special?

 At The King’s Academy, we are much more accountable and responsive to students and parents, since families ultimately can “vote with their feet” and choose to stay or leave.
-TKA has been growing rapidly in the last several years and is now near full enrollment.
-In 2015, 99% of our graduates attended college and scored extremely well on the SAT and AP tests.
+TKA has been at full enrollment for many years.
+In 2019, 100% of our graduates attended college and scored extremely well on the SAT and AP tests.
+TKA had 125 AP Scholars in 2019.
 To see more details, click on these links: